Keyboards were absolutely revolutionary for interfacing with a computer, but lacked finesse.

 Very often, the software adapts the movement between distances.
 Generally, most operating systems use pointer acceleration, where moving the mouse across the screen faster makes it move farther.
 This subconsciously reproduces how reality tends to work, where pushing something harder makes it move farther.

 Relative motion means that you can move the mouse, pick it up to somewhere more convenient, and it won’t register that change.
-It can often be convenient if the cursor is in a bad location.
+It can typically be convenient if the cursor is in a bad location.

 Of course, if you have the means, absolute motion is a more precise measurement.
 It’ll measure the exact place you’re at relative to the edges of the device.
 However, if you were using absolute motion for a relative object (such as a laptop touchpad), it would quickly become frustrating because of how much precision you’d need to have.